Tere Marichal: Awards

+Personal life

 During 2018, Marichal revealed that she had suffered domestic violence at a point in her life.

 Health issues

-During June of 2020, Marichal told Puerto Rican newspaper El Vocero that she had recuperated from a bout with the coronavirus.
+During June of 2020, Marichal told Puerto Rican newspaper El Vocero that she had recuperated from a bout with COVID-19.
 Her son, Miguel, who was, as of 2020, incarcerated at the Federal Correctional Institution, Fort Dix in New Jersey, United States, also suffered from that disease.